Mohit72188/https-github.com-Mohit72188-prompt-engineering-portfolio/README.md

-Hi, I’m Mphit Umesh Vyas a QA automation engineer transitioning into the world of AI and large language models.
+Hi, I’m Mohit Umesh Vyas a QA automation engineer transitioning into the world of AI and large language models.
 This repo showcases my journey in prompt engineering.

 ## 🔬 Projects
 - **QA Assistant** – Generate test steps and edge cases from requirements.